How to Prototype a Dashboard?

 Analytical dashboards generally look at historical data so users can identify trends to make predictions or decisions.
 For example, a marketer will use an analytical dashboard to analyze key demographics, user locations, and traffic sources to create a marketing strategy.

 Type 2.
-Operational Dashboard Design
+Operational Dashboard UI Design

 Operational dashboards show real-time or short timeframe data so users can monitor a system or operations.
 The data on operational dashboards changes regularly, often in real-time, relating to data-source changes.